Soupy Sales: Game shows

-From 1968 to 1975, Sales was a regular panelist on the syndicated revival of What's My Line?.
+From 1968 to 1975 Sales was a regular panelist on the syndicated revival of What's My Line?
 (He had been a guest panelist on one episode of the original version in 1965.)
 He was usually the first panelist introduced and occupied the chair on the far left side (facing the camera), next to Arlene Francis.
 In 1969, he appeared on Storybook Squares, a children's version of Hollywood Squares, as Henry VIII.
 In 1976, he hosted Junior Almost Anything Goes, ABC's Saturday morning version of their team-based physical stunt program.
 He was also a panelist on the 1980 revival of To Tell the Truth; he had appeared as a guest on the show during the mid- to late 1970s.
 Other game show appearances included over a dozen episodes of the original Match Game from 1966 to 1969 as well as one week of the revived version in 1976; a week of shows on the 1970s edition of The Gong Show; a couple of guest spots on Hollywood Squares (December 12, 1977, and April 4, 1978) and a few appearances on the combined version (Match Game-Hollywood Squares Hour) in 1983–84; and a recurring role in all versions of Pyramid from 1973 to 1988 and 1991 (in one famous episode of which he repeatedly uttered the word "bacon", trying to get a confused contestant to say "greasy things"); he also helped a contestant win the $50,000 grand prize on the 1981 incarnation of the show.
 He was considered as a host in Nickelodeon's game show, Double Dare, but was deemed too old (the job went to Marc Summers).
 He also made an appearance on Pictionary in 1997.

 Radio show

 Sales hosted a midday radio show on WNBC in New York from March 1985 to March 1987.
 His program was between the drive time shifts of Don Imus (morning) and Howard Stern (afternoon), with whom Sales had an acrimonious relationship.
-An example of this was an incident where Stern told listeners he was cutting the strings in Sales' in-studio piano at 4:05 p.m. on May 1, 1985.
+An example of this was an incident where Stern told listeners he was cutting the strings in Sales's in-studio piano at 4:05 p.m. on May 1, 1985.
 On December 21, 2007, Stern revealed this was a stunt staged for "theater of the mind" and to torture Sales; in truth, the piano was never harmed.
-Sales' on-air crew included his producer, Ray D'Ariano, newscaster Judy DeAngelis, and pianist Paul Dver.
+Sales's on-air crew included his producer, Ray D'Ariano, newscaster Judy DeAngelis, and pianist Paul Dver.